hphelion/documentation/vpn-quickstart.md

 $PORT_ID2 = id of port 2 (vm-test)
 $VM_GATEWAY = address of the VPN VM gateway (e.g., 10.2.0.21)

-For more details on the Nova and Neutron commands please see the [HP Cloud Networking](https://docs.hpcloud.com/api/v13/networking/) and [Compute](https://docs.hpcloud.com/api/v13/compute/) API specifications.
+For more details on the Nova and Neutron commands please see the [HP Helion Cloud Networking](https://docs.hpcloud.com/api/v13/networking/) and [Compute](https://docs.hpcloud.com/api/v13/compute/) API specifications.

-### Activate the compute service in HP Cloud ### {#compute}
+### Activate the compute service in HP Helion Cloud ### {#compute}

 If you have not previously created an account and activated the compute service please sign up at [http://hpcloud.com](http://hpcloud.com).
 Once you activate the compute service, you need to install the [compute](https://docs.hpcloud.com/api/v13/compute/) and [networking](https://docs.hpcloud.com/api/v13/networking/) clients or the [CLI](http://docs.hpcloud.com/cli/unix/network).
-Make sure you activate a compute instance in HP Cloud version 13.5 to access the networking and VPN capabilities.
+Make sure you activate a compute instance in HP Helion Cloud version 13.5 to access the networking and VPN capabilities.

 ##Create a new Ubuntu server instance